 If you want to shed some pounds before summer and you like Asian cuisine, then the Japanese diet may be just the right choice for you.
 Did you know that Japan has one of the world’s lowest obesity rates and one of the world’s highest life expectancy rates?

-Well, they do, and their secret lies in the food they consume.
-The Japanese diet is one of the ways to not only lose weight but to improve life expectancy at the same time.
-This diet can help you live longer if you incorporate it into your daily routine.
+Well, they do, and perhaps their secret lies in the food they consume.
+The Japanese diet may be one of the ways to not only lose weight but to improve life expectancy at the same time.
+This diet just might help you live longer if you incorporate it into your daily routine.
 However, short-term dieting may also be beneficial and can help you scale down.

 What Is The Japanese Diet?